Promoting Archeological Stewardship

 Among interpreters' greatest professional and personal responsibilities is ensuring public support for the protection of irreplaceable archeological resources.
 Through interpretive and education programs archeologists and interpreters should develop strong public support and stewardship for increased protection of archeological resources nationwide.
 The goals of such public outreach in the parks are to:

-- Foster a feeling of ownership of and responsibility for our common heritage
+- Foster a feeling of ownership of and responsibility for our shared heritage

 - Increase public understanding of archeology